mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

     `simd_mask`, then the second program prints **"regular entities"** (status quo of the current "merge `simd` from the TS" paper).

-Making `simd` itself regular breaks equational reasoning on the level of the `simd` elements.
-Making `simd` regular at the level of the `simd` elements enables generic code, composition, equational reasoning, and thus allows applying equational optimizations developed for the element type.
+Making `simd<char>` itself regular breaks equational reasoning on the level of the `simd` elements (i.e. breaking regularity of `char`).
+Making `simd<char>` regular at the level of the `simd<char>` elements enables generic code, composition, equational reasoning, and thus allows applying equational optimizations developed for the element type.

-## Alternative: `simd` should not overload any comparison operators
+## Proposed alternative: no comparison operators for `simd`

 If `simd::operator==` returning `bool` is such a foot-gun in terms of silently introducing logic errors into the code, and `simd::operator==` returning